Duke Daytime MBA Student Blog

 I am Shu Hong, a second-year Duke Daytime MBA student at Fuqua and a China Admissions Ambassador for this year.
 Working closely with Admissions and coordinating interviews in China brings back memories of my own business school admissions process.
-Prior to deciding to apply to Fuqua, you’ve likely learned a lot about the school, community, and culture through various channels including: following the official Fuqua Weibo account, reading Daytime student blogs, attending information sessions, and talking to admission officers, alumni, or current students at admissions events.
+Prior to deciding to apply to Fuqua, prospective students in China have likely learned a lot about the school, community, and culture through various channels including: following the official Fuqua Weibo account, reading this blog, attending information sessions, and talking to admission officers, alumni, or current students at admissions events.

 Here are some more tips as you work on your application: